Skip to content

 • An instance of Pytorch's Optimizer object (e.g. torch.optim.Adam()) or

-• a dictionary where there keys are the model components (i.e. 'wide', 'deeptabular', 'deeptext', 'deepimage' and/or 'deephead') and the values are the corresponding optimizers.
+• a dictionary where there keys are the model components (i.e. 'wide', 'deeptabular', 'deeptext', 'deepimage' and/or 'deephead') and the values are the corresponding optimizers or list of optimizers if multiple models are used for the given data mode (e.g. two text columns/models for the deeptext component).
 If multiple optimizers are used the dictionary MUST contain an optimizer per model component.

 if no optimizers are passed it will default to Adam for all model components